gitter-badger/weather-on-the-web/README.md

 Weather on the Web will not consider Use Cases that require specific business knowledge of the end use.

-*Weather meaning any meteorological information that covers past present and future state of the atmosphere including observations and climitalogical data.
+*Weather meaning any meteorological information that covers past present and future state of the atmosphere including observations and climatological data.

 **encoding extensions: for example specifying GeoJSON structures for describing weather at a specific location.